How to Cite a Painting

 What If Information Is Missing?

-• Unknown Artist: If the artist is truly unknown, simply start your citation with the title of the painting.
+• Unknown Artist: When the artist’s identity is unverifiable, begin the bibliographic entry with the title of the painting.
 Your in-text quotation would then use a shortened version of the title.
 For example, an in-text citation in MLA for a painting titled Portrait of a Young Woman would be (Portrait).

-• Untitled Artwork: If a painting has no official title, you must provide a brief, objective description.
+• Untitled Artwork: If a painting has no official title, provide a brief, objective descriptive title.
+Similar conventions apply when citing poems or other literary works that lack a conventional title.
 This description is not put in italics.
 For example: Painting of a red boat on a lake.
+In APA, place the description in square brackets instead: [Painting of a red boat on a lake].
 The MLA provides excellent guidance on what to do for an artwork with an ascribed title, which is a title given by someone other than the artist.

-• No Date: If there is no date of creation, use the abbreviation “n.d.” (for “no date”) in place of the year.
+• No Creation Date: When no date of creation is recorded, use the abbreviation “n.d.” (for “no date”) in place of the year.
 For example, in APA, it would look like this: (n.d.).
 If you have an approximate date, you can use “circa” or “c.” before the date (e.g., c.
 1920), though you should check if your specific style guide approves of this.

 Citing Paintings from Other Sources